charleennewland/blog/kaizen_workshops.md

 </p>
 <h5 align="center"> Source: Vecteezy</h1>

 Welcome, 2024, even though we're almost through January!
-As we dive into this 'brand-new' year, it's time for new beginnings, setting goals, adopting healthier lifestyles, hitting the gym, and learning new languages—improvements galore.
+As we dive into this 'brand-new' year, it's time for new beginnings, setting goals, adopting healthier lifestyles, hitting the gym, and learning new languages-improvements galore.
 So, in the spirit of positive changes, let's kick off this January blog with a focus on kaizen.
 Buckle up, 2024—we're ready for the ride!

 In one of my earlier blogs, where I delved into the definition of [Continuous Improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md), I mentioned the term 'kaizen.'
 The term 'kaizen' is Japanese for 'change' (kai) and 'good' (zen), emphasizing the constant pursuit of improvement.
 According to [1], kaizen was first used in manufacturing settings, but now it's often used in service business processes to drive small changes regularly—reducing waste and continuously improving productivity, safety, and effectiveness.
 <p align="center">